marklogic-community/mlphp/README.md

 ## Examples
 MLPHP comes with a series of examples.
 To run them, see the [instructions](https://github.com/marklogic/mlphp/blob/master/examples/README.md).

 ## API Documentation
 API docs are available [online](http://marklogic.github.io/mlphp).
-A copy is also provided inside the MLPHP repo under `api/docs` and surfaces from the examples index.
+A copy is also provided inside the MLPHP repo under `api/docs`.

 ## License
 MLPHP is licensed under the Apache License, Version 2.0 (see LICENSE.txt).

 ## Status
-MLPHP is in early-stage development, but ready-for-use.
+MLPHP is in early-stage development, but ready for use.
 The API is subject to change.

 ## Development